 Home Dental Care

-It is important to begin a daily dental care routine with your pet by brushing or wiping his or her teeth only with toothpaste made for pets and applying Oravet Sealant to the teeth every week.
+It is important to begin a daily dental care routine with your pet by brushing or wiping his or her teeth only with toothpaste made for pets use the periosupport and T/D prescription diet.